MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/FugitiveEmission.md

 ---
-title: FugitiveEmission in Cloud for Sustainability carbon data model
+title: FugitiveEmission in Microsoft for Sustainability carbon data model
 description: Greenhouse gas emissions that cannot reasonably be expected to be captured.
 Typically includes refrigerants.
 author: cdm-publisher
 ms.service: common-data-model